 Individual speaker units are placed all around a theme park spanning hundreds of acres in size.
 The speaker count can be very high, depending on the size of the attraction.
 AES3 Digital Audio is used to deliver pristine digital audio to the speakers in "chains".
 Each speaker "chain" plays the same audio, but has the benefit of being wired for Left or Right channel.
 This provides 2 "zones" per AES3 signal chain.

 Inside each speaker unit is one of our AES DAC's.

-The AES Modular Repeater was needed for long runs of the PowerSoft AESOP networking cables.
+The AES Modular Splitter was needed for long runs of the PowerSoft AESOP networking cables.
 When these cables are run great distances, the AES signal and Ethernet signals were degrading to the point that they could not make the run.
-We developed the AES Modular Repeater to boost the AES pairs, and bring the Ethernet pairs out for convenient attachement of your own Ethernet switch.
+We developed the AES Modular Splitter to boost the AES pairs, and bring the Ethernet pairs out for convenient attachement of your own Ethernet switch.

-The AES Modular Repeater is powered from 12-24VDC on a 2-pin terminal strip as well as coaxial power jack.
+The AES Modular Repeater is powered from 12-24VDC on a 4-pin pluggable terminal strip.

 AES Input signal is received by a differential line receiver.
 It is this onfiguration that makes it possible to run the AES3 signal hundreds of feet on CAT5 cable.

-The PRICOM AES Modular Repeater is the perfect AES3 PowerSoft AESOP Signal Amplifier to integrate into your own product!
+The PRICOM AES Modular Splitter is the perfect AES3 PowerSoft AESOP Signal Splitter to integrate into your own product!

 Amplify and Split the AES3 Signal in your project

 High Quality DAC for AES3 signals

 Amplify the AES3 Signal in a PowerSoft Audio AESOP Network